AnbarasanJ24/webDevelopment-scaffolding/Typescript/Introduction.md

 What is Typescript?
-    1. Its a open source language, which give more features including static typing to JS
+    1. Its a open source language, which give more features such as strong typing, editor checks, auto complete, OOP, Generics and Decorators to JS
     2. Atlast it complies the code down to JS, inclused
     3. Used in both front end and back end (Node JS)